jahinic/ST558_Project2/documents/entertainment.md

 -   summary across different day of the week

-We are going to create a new variable named `weekday` and visualize share performance on different day of the week.
+We are going to visualize share performance on different day of the week.

 ``` r
 # shares on different day